Toyota logs nine-month profit gain, upgrades annual forecasts - RFI

 Tokyo (AFP)

-Japanese car giant Toyota on Thursday reported gains in net profit and sales for the nine months to December thanks to cost-cutting efforts, and upgraded its full-year profit forecasts.
+Japanese car giant Toyota on Thursday reported a surge in net profit on record sales for the nine months to December, and upgraded its full-year profit forecasts.

-While the maker of the Camry sedan and Prius hybrid unveiled upbeat earnings and forecasts, analysts were closely watching the impact of the new coronavirus in China, where the firm has suspended operations at more than 10 plants.
+But the maker of the Camry sedan and Prius hybrid warned it was closely watching the impact of the new coronavirus in China, where the firm has suspended operations at more than 10 plants.

-Toyota said net profit for April-December jumped 41.4 percent from a year earlier to 2.0 trillion yen ($18 billion) with sales up 1.6 percent at 22.8 trillion yen.
+Toyota said net profit for April-December surged 41.4 percent on-year to 2.0 trillion yen ($18 billion) with sales up 1.6 percent at 22.8 trillion yen, the highest ever for the period.

+The profit jump was mainly due to strong revenue, cost-cutting efforts and gains in shares it holds.

+By region, sales in North America -- its cash cow -- as well as Japan and Europe increased for the nine months but those in Asia declined.

 The company revised upward its full-year profit forecast, now projecting a net profit of 2.35 trillion yen for the fiscal year to March, compared with its earlier estimate of 2.15 trillion yen, thanks to foreign exchange gains.

-Its operating profit is now forecast at 2.5 trillion yen, from 2.4 trillion yen estimated earlier, while its sales outlook remained unchanged at 29.5 trillion yen.
+Operating profit is now forecast at 2.5 trillion yen, up from 2.4 trillion yen estimated earlier, while its sales outlook remained unchanged at 29.5 trillion yen.

+"Despite the industry's tough business environment, Toyota is showing a steady performance compared with its rivals," said Satoru Takada, auto analyst at TIW, a Tokyo-based research and consulting firm.

+"Cost-cutting efforts continued contributing to Toyota's profit," offsetting the negative impact of a strong yen, Takada told AFP.

 © 2020 AFP